WordPress content width and alignment – lack of documentation

 This means that in any container, the container width can be the same as or smaller than the parent container (but not larger, logically enough).
 Note that this is different to the options for Content and Wide widths, which can be larger than the parent’s settings.

-Note that the default setting in the Align setting in a conainer block is “None”, that is use inherited Content width for Container width.
+Note that the default setting in the Align setting in a container block is “None”, that is use inherited Content width for Container width.
 This means that the default for any new container is that the Container width, Content width and Wide width are all the same, taking the value of the inherited Content width.
 I’ve emphasised this as although this default is probably the most useful choice, it’s also probably not what one would expect!

 Remember also that it depends on the setting of “Inner blocks use content width” in the container’s parent container.
 This means that container width seen by (for example) an image block may depend not only on the image block’s parent container, but parent container’s parent container!